 Telstra may be the first Australian telco to offer a commercially available 5G device, but it’s not the first to unveil 5G broadband plans.
 Optus announced its soon-to-go-live 5G home broadband plan at the end of January, and will offer customers unlimited 5G data for just $70 per month on a 24-month contract.

 However, this price doesn’t include what you’ll pay for a 5G-capable device – and although Optus has announced a partnership with Nokia to bring 5G devices to customers, there’s been no news as to when these will be available.
 However, if you’re interested in 5G as a home-only internet solution, and want more than 100GB of data each month, it may be worth waiting to see what Optus brings to the table.

 5G mobile phone plans: coming soon

 In addition to unveiling 5G mobile broadband, Telstra has launched a range of new mobile phone plans which can be bundled with its selection of 5G devices (including the Samsung Galaxy S10 5G) which includes free 5G connectivity for the first 12 months.
-After the initial period, only Telstra’s top two plans will continue to offer 5G at no extra cost; customers on lower-priced plans can either drop 5G connectivity from their service, or continue enjoying 5G access for an additional $15 per month.
+After the initial period, only Telstra’s top two plans will continue to offer 5G at no extra cost; customers on lower-priced plans can either drop 5G connectivity from their service, or upgrade to a higher tier.